-The Archdiocese of San Francisco Restorative Justice Ministry is offering a Reentry Scholarship Stipend Fund.
-Beginning in 2020, individuals who are on probation or parole can apply for this program.
+The Archdiocese of San Francisco Restorative Justice Ministry is offering a Reentry Scholarship Stipend Fund for individuals who are on probation or parole.
 Those who are accepted will receive stipends to support their education financially, as well as individual mentoring.

 The program works in collaboration with Excell Network, a non-profit under the aegis of Comunidad San Dimas.